DerekSelander/dsdump/docs/index.md

 0000000100000f4c s method descriptor for ex9.AClass.aFunc() -> ()
 ```

-Again, both `nm` and the Swift metadata tells us the `aFunc()` will be found at address 0x00000100000d80
+Again, both `nm` and the Swift metadata tells us the `ex9.AClass.aFunc()` will be found at address 0x00000100000d80

 ---